 The Algarve region in southern Portugal is blessed with fantastic nature and a variety of scenic landscapes perfect for exploring on foot.
-The area is best known for its golden sand beaches and jaw-dropping coastline but it is also home to lush green mountains, oak forests and wetlands teeming with wildlife.
+The region is best known for its golden sand beaches and jaw-dropping coastal cliffs but it is also home to lush green mountains, oak forests and wetlands teeming with wildlife.

 During our recent trip to Portugal, we discovered some of the most beautiful hikes in the Algarve, both along the coast and in the mountainous interior of the region.
 Whether you prefer long-distance hiking adventures or short day hikes, you can be sure to find a trail that suits you.